AnisurRahmanJU/JSFlowRun/examples.md

 # JSFlowRun Examples
-It will be included some examples covering loops, conditionals, arrays/objects, functions, and I/O so you can test all the features of your flowchart.
+Some examples has invluded here with covering loops, conditionals, arrays/objects, functions, and I/O so you can test all the features of your flowchart.

 ## 1. Simple For Loop